seanox/aspect-js/manual/en/markup.md

 # Markup

-With aspect-js the declarative approach of HTML is taken up and extended.
+With Seanox aspect-js the declarative approach of HTML is taken up and extended.
 In addition to the expression language, the HTML elements are provided with additional attributes for functions and object binding.
 The corresponding renderer is included in the composite implementation and